MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/wcf-lob-adapter-sdk/step-4-implement-the-metadata-browse-handler-for-the-echo-adapter.md

 2. In the Visual Studio editor, right-click anywhere within the editor, in the context menu, point to **Outlining**, and then click **Stop Outlining**.

-3. In the Visual Studio editor, inside the **Browse** method, replace the existing logic with the following to create a <xref:Microsoft.ServiceModel.Channels.MetadataRetrievalNode> object for EchoMainCategory.
+3. In the Visual Studio editor, inside the **Browse** method, replace the existing logic with the following to create a `Microsoft.ServiceModel.Channels.MetadataRetrievalNode` object for EchoMainCategory.

     ```csharp
     if (MetadataRetrievalNode.Root.NodeId.Equals(nodeId))